inkstitch/inkstitch/collections/_fonts/de/ondulamarif.md

-## Making the font monochromous ... or not
+## Making the font monochromatic ... or not

 You may also embroider ondulamarif with a single thread.
 In that case, do not color sort but give the  same stroke color to all the font objects.
 This will save you many stops.